 - Device information, hardware model, operating system information, app version, app usage, debugging information, browser information

 Third-party software vendors may alter how they collect and handle personal information at any time.

 The personal information we collect via the email subscription system is your email address.

-- any other purposes required or authorised by law – other than by publication of the information in a form that identifies an individual, it is impracticable to get that individual's consent before the use or disclosure and in the case of disclosure the VBA believes the recipient of any of the information will not disclose it.
+- Any other purposes required or authorised by law – other than by publication of the information in a form that identifies an individual, if it is impracticable to get that individual's consent before the use or disclosure and in the case of disclosure, where the VBA believes the recipient of any of the information will not disclose it.

 Links to external websites

-This website privacy statement does not extend beyond this website.
-When following links to other sites from this website, we recommend that you read the privacy statement of that site to familiarise yourself with its privacy practices.
+Our website privacy statement does not extend beyond this website.
+When following links to other sites from our website, we recommend that you read the privacy statement of that site to familiarise yourself with our privacy practices.

-If you make a payment using this website, we may process your payment via a third party electronic payments service provider.
+If you make a payment using our website, we may process your payment via a third-party electronic payments service provider.
 We take reasonable steps to protect the security of your personal information.
 Before using these facilities, you should ensure that you are using a web browser that supports 128-bit encryption.
 In many web browsers, you can confirm that your session is encrypted by the appearance of a locked padlock symbol at the foot of your browser.